Earle M. Chiles

 Earle Meyer Chiles (February 4, 1933 – June 23, 2016) was an American businessman and philanthropist from the US state of Oregon.
 He was born into a wealthy and influential business family.
 Chiles attended Menlo College and then graduate school at Stanford University.
-He worked in his family's retail business in Oregon, including by serving on the board of director of Fred Meyer, a large retail company founded by his grandfather.
-He was also chief executive office of Earle Chiles and Affiliated Companies and president of the Chiles Foundation.
+He worked in his family's retail business in Oregon, including serving on the board of directors of Fred Meyer, a large retail company founded by his grandfather.
+He was also chief executive officer of Earle Chiles and Affiliated Companies and president of the Chiles Foundation.
 Over the years, he contributed financially to numerous educational institutions and non-profit organizations.

 Early life

 Chiles was born in Portland, Oregon on February 4, 1933, the son of Earle A. Chiles and Virginia (Hughes) Chiles.
 His family was one of the wealthiest and most influential families in Oregon.
 His father was the stepson of Fred G. Meyer, founder of the Fred Meyer chain of grocery and retail stores.
 The senior Chiles served as president of the Fred Meyer company from 1955 to 1968.
 He also founded the Chiles Foundation in 1949.

 Chiles grew up in Portland.
 He attended Menlo College in Atherton, California, where he received his undergraduate degree in 1956.
 He went on the attend graduate school at Stanford University, receiving a master's degree in business administration from in 1958.